Changepoint Detection in Complex Models: Cross-Fitting Is Needed: A unified theory

+In the probability bound $1 - p_n - n^{-C}$, $p_n$ and $n^{-C}$ represent the probability bounds related to the prediction accuracy and the concentration inequalities of $\xi_I$.
+Under specific models (e.g., lasso in Corollary~\ref{coro:recycled_cv_lasso}), $p_n$ takes a similar polynomial decay form of $\mathcal{O}(n^{-C})$.
+Although the specific constants may differ, they naturally merge into a bound of $1 - \mathcal{O}(n^{-C})$.

-Theorem \ref{thm:cross-fitting} demonstrates that the cross-fitting method, when integrated with a complete search algorithm \citep{jackson2005algorithm,killick_optimal_2012-1}, provides consistent estimation on both the number and locations of changepoints, given that $\dacc\Delta_k^{-1}/n\to 0$.
-In particular, for linear models using standard lasso fits, this approach achieves a detection rate that aligns with the near-optimal benchmarks established in existing literature; see Section \ref{sec:linear} for detailed discussions.
-Unlike traditional methods that are built on in-sample loss minimization, which require verifying uniform parameter estimation consistency across all data segments---whether homogeneous or heterogeneous, our cross-fitting approach substantially mitigates these stringent requirements.
-Specifically, it necessitates only verifying the models' predictive accuracy on \textit{nearly homogeneous} data segments, concerning {\textit{prediction} error}, as detailed in Condition \ref{cond:predict}; further theoretical comparisons are explored in Section \ref{sec:framework_in_and_out}. {This methodological shift, embracing the principles of sample-splitting and cross-fitting, moves away from the constraints typically imposed on parameter estimation in in-sample frameworks.
-Our approach offers great possibilities for employing diverse, flexible model fitting procedures focused on achieving high predictive accuracy, enhancing changepoint detection capabilities.} Similar themes have been discussed in \cite{chernozhukov2018dml}, \cite{MR4430964}, and \cite{williamson2023agnostic}, though in different contexts.
-We will use high-dimensional linear models as an example for detailed illustration, in Section \ref{sec:linear}.
+Theorem \ref{thm:cross-fitting} demonstrates that cross-fitting, when integrated with an appropriate algorithm that attains the minimum \citep{jackson2005algorithm,killick_optimal_2012-1}, can provide consistent estimation on both the number and locations of changepoints, given that $\dacc\Delta_k^{-1}/n\to 0$.
+Unlike traditional in-sample methods that necessitate uniform parameter estimation consistency across all data segments, our approach requires accurate prediction only on \textit{nearly homogeneous} segments (Condition \ref{cond:predict}).
+Further theoretical comparisons are explored in Section \ref{sec:linear}.
+This methodological shift, embracing the principles of cross-fitting, moves away from the constraints typically imposed on parameter estimation in in-sample frameworks.
+Our approach offers great possibilities for employing flexible model fitting procedures focused on achieving high predictive accuracy, enhancing changepoint detection capabilities.
+Similar themes have been discussed in \cite{chernozhukov2018dml}, \cite{MR4430964} and \cite{williamson2023agnostic}, though in different contexts.